dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/06-upgrading-to-v1.2.md

         }
 ```

 It is also worth noting that in your test database, you need to have create three users.
-If your integration test database is persistent, you'll only need to add the users to the databse once, if the database is set up and torn down within the CI testing, you'll need to have the users added as part of your CI testing (or even the docker image).
+If your integration test database is persistent, you'll only need to add the users to the database once, if the database is set up and torn down within the CI testing, you'll need to have the users added as part of your CI testing (or even the docker image).

 In the example test.env, the users are [prescribed as environment variables](https://github.com/dbt-labs/dbt-snowflake/blob/1247bbabad12f264b1880d429e6fd025544ffe38/test.env.example#L33-L35) as follows: